Octavia Spencer’s prophetic warning to Britney Spears resurfaces

-Britney Spears and Sam Asghari have separated after 14 months of marriage
+The pop star and fitness trainer Sam Asghari have separated after 14 months of marriage

 Related: Britney Spears announces engagement to Sam Asghari